-- (a) This ordinance of this ordinance shall apply to all nonresidential buildings or structures which are now in existence or which may be built within the corporate limits of the Town. - (b) Every nonresidential building or structure and the premises on which it is situated shall comply with the provisions of this ordinance, whether or not such building or structure shall have been constructed, altered, or repaired before or after the enactment of this ordinance, and irrespective of any permits or licenses which have been issued for the use or occupancy of the building or structure or for the installment or repair of equipment or facilities.
-This ordinance establishes minimum standards for all nonresidential buildings or structures and does not replace or modify standards otherwise established for the construction, repair, alteration, or use of the building or structure contained therein.
+- (a) This ordinance shall apply to all nonresidential buildings or structures which now are, or may become, vacant, and which are now in existence or which may be built within the corporate limits of the Town. - (b) Every vacant nonresidential building or structure and the premises on which it is situated shall comply with the provisions of this ordinance, whether or not such building or structure shall have been constructed, altered, or repaired before or after the enactment of this ordinance, and irrespective of any permits or licenses which have been issued for the use or occupancy of the building or structure or for the installment or repair of equipment or facilities.
+This ordinance establishes minimum standards for all vacant nonresidential buildings or structures and does not replace or modify standards otherwise established for the construction, repair, alteration, or use of the building or structure contained therein.

 Sec.
-11A-5. - Maintenance standards for nonresidential buildings and structures.
+11A-5. - Maintenance standards for vacant nonresidential buildings and structures.

 - (a) Space and use standards. - (1) The floor and walls, if in contact with the earth, are waterproof and dampproof in accordance with the state building code requirements.
-Such waterproofing and dampproofing shall be between the floor or wall finish and the ground. - (2) Access.
-Access shall be provided to all rooms within a nonresidential building or structure such that reasonable exit is available if necessitated by circumstances. - (3) Doors.
-Doors shall be provided at all doorways leading to bathrooms. - (4) Kitchens.
-Kitchens shall be used only for intended purposes and shall not be used in such a way that will promote danger for the occupants, employees or public in or near kitchen. - (b) Entrances and exits. - (1) All entrances and exits must meet the standards set forth in the state building code. - (2) Doors providing entrance and exit for any nonresidential building or structure shall have locking devices capable of being operated from the inside and outside of the nonresidential building or structure.
+Such waterproofing and dampproofing shall be between the floor or wall finish and the ground.

+- (2) Access.
+Access shall be provided to all rooms within a vacant nonresidential building or structure such that reasonable exit is available if necessitated by circumstances. - (3) Doors.
+Doors shall be provided at all doorways leading to bathrooms.

+(b) Entrances and exits.